Melanoma: The Basics

 Other types of treatment include:

-- Chemotherapy can be used to treat melanoma that can be seen on imaging studies or to prevent recurrence in higher risk melanoma.
+- Chemotherapy can be used to treat melanoma that can be seen on imaging studies or to prevent the cancer from coming back (recurrence).

-- Immunotherapy is a medication that stimulates the immune system, causing it to attack cancer cells.
+- Immunotherapy are medications that rev up your immune system to attack cancer cells.

-- Targeted Therapy is the use of medications that target something specific found on the cancer cells.
-If the melanoma has either a BRAF or MEK mutation, a targeted therapy may be used.
+- Targeted Therapy uses medications that target something specific on the cancer cells.
+If the melanoma has either a BRAF or MEK mutation (a change in the cell), targeted therapy may be used.

-- Radiation Therapy, the use of high energy x-rays to kill cancer cells, may be used.
+- Radiation Therapy uses high energy x-rays to kill cancer cells.

 This article is a basic introduction to melanoma.
 You can learn more about your type of melanoma and treatment by using the links below.